ChenZhongPu/obsidian-public-notes/content/Web/Practical Usages of SSH.md

 export HTTPS_PROXY="socks5h://127.0.0.1:1080"
 ```

-The *dynamic* forwarding also works well if server `A` is located outside China.
-In other words, `A` is able to access the Internet freely.
+The *dynamic* forwarding also works well if server `A` is located outside China (i.e., `A` can access the Internet freely).
+We can verify the new IP address via `curl ipinfo.io`.

-## 3. How to view the localhost pages?
+## 3. How to View Localhost Pages Remotely

-The method, in fact, is identical with the one in *1.
-How to authenticate in my server?*.
-For example, suppose `B` hosts a localhost web page, such as Jupyter notebook, and I want to view it on `A`.
+This method is identical to the one described in *1.
+How to Authenticate on a Headless Server*.
+For example, suppose `B` hosts a localhost web page, such as Jupyter Notebook, and you want to view it on `A`.

-Assume the port on `B` is 8080, then:
+Assuming the port on `B` is 8000, execute:

 ```bash
 ssh -N -L 8080:127.0.0.1:8000 user@B